“If a Bird’s Nest Happens to Be Before You Along the Way...Honor Your Father and Your Mother."

 The concept of heavy and light will be an important understanding in this revelation, that will eventually lead up to a New Testament conversation between Jesus and the Pharisees using these very same ideas and language.

 The Hebrew word for honor, as is used in "honor your father and your mother" is kavod and literally means heavy, weighty, and substantial.
-I've written more on this very revelation in another article titled Glory and Liver if you are wanting an in depth study on this.
 To honor God, father, and mother means that they are weighed on the scales of one's heart, thought, and action, and found of great substance, weight and value.

 This concept of weight is shown in the book of Daniel when God confronts King Belshazzar of Babylon who made light of the temple objects that were carried away in the captivity of God's people, when he used them to worship his own gods of silver and gold.
 God makes it abundantly clear that this is no light matter considering that Belshazzar witnessed how his father Nebuchadnezzar was humbled for his self glorying and making light of the "God who rules in the Kingdom of men".
 Part of that confrontation included this statement to Belshazzar.